A heat pump can help you reduce your carbon footprint.

 High efficiency, lower emissions

 High-efficiency ccASHPs can help you and your family reduce your greenhouse gas emissions.
 Significantly lower energy usage in the winter and summer will contribute to reducing your carbon footprint.
-Of course, if you green 100% of your electricity through Green Power with Green Energy Consumers, then there are no emissions when you use ccASHPs!
+Of course, if you green 100% of your electricity through our Green Powered program, then there are no emissions when you use ccASHPs!

 If you're used to hearing radiators creak in the winter and using loud window air conditioning units to cool off in the summer, ccASHPs will be noticeably quieter while still providing reliable heating and cooling.

 Air quality and safety